Developing a Passion for Problem Solving

 Define Your Circle

-Of course, entrepreneurial leaders don’t solve problems alone.
-They mobilize and motivate teams, and they need a network of people to help them reiterate and grow.
+Of course, entrepreneurial leaders don’t solve business problems strategically alone.
+They mobilize and motivate teams typically using an inclusive leadership style, and they need a network of people to help them reiterate and grow.

-Pooja Dhingra, owner of bakery chain Le15 Patisserie, told the GEL Forum that she has only a few really close people she goes to for advice.
-Whether it is a mentor or a fellow business owner who has gone through the same things before, defining a core circle of advisors whose advice you trust and take to heart is important, she says.
+Pooja Dhingra, owner of bakery chain Le15 Patisserie, told the GEL Forum that she has only a few really close people she goes to for advice on how to solve problems in business.
+Whether it is a mentor or a fellow business owner who has gone through the same things before, defining a core circle of advisors whose advice you trust and take to heart is important to become an effective solver, she says.

 Paul encouraged attendees to pursue these career advocates by starting from a place of generosity.
 Ask them how you can help them with something, and then when you get a chance to help, show them why you’re the best at what you do.